wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > * See: four **bas reliefs**, three of which are damaged beyond recovery; a filthy, though otherwise intact **cushion**; an **altar** with an empty ceramic **plate**.
 > * Smell: **Dust**; long-burnt-away **incense**.

 This room is a small shrine to the Elven Paragons (see **1-2**).
-Each bas relief is a 10ft square, and
+Each bas relief is a 10ft square placed on the eastern and western walls, and three of them have been damaged to the point of being unrecognizable.
+Only one sculpture remains intact, that of *The Scholar*.

+The intact relief depicts the Scholar accepting a tablet from a group of younger elves, and offering a scroll in return.
+The relief does not contain any words.

+This relief is meant to serve as a hint for players: give the scholar old lore, and they may give you knowledge in return.

+> [!example]  Treasure
+> * A filthy, but otherwise fine cushion.
+It has been enchanted to never decay.
+Worth 50g to a human of means, but fairly commonplace in elven society.

 ### 8.
 ### 9.